GillesJ/python-introduction/student_projects/project_announce.md

-# Processing Language with Python: Final Projects
+# Processing Language with Python: Third Exam Period Final Projects
 ---
 You will formulate a practical problem for which you program a tool or application in Python.
 Examples projects are given below, but we encourage you to think creatively about an issue/tool that is useful for yourself.